CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 special situations where it is determined to be preferable for reasons of cost, risk mitigation, or otherwise.
 This RFC will focus on optimizing the Standard Jenkins deployment since it is the preferred deployment and is most commonly used.
-Optimizing the Jenkins deployment can also make it a more viable option for certain complex migrations that otherwise may be candidates for a cloned deployment or a downtime deployment.
+Optimizing the Jenkins deployment can also make it a more viable option for certain complex migrations that otherwise would be candidates for a cloned deployment or a downtime deployment.

 ### Constraints on migrations that are deployed via Jenkins deployment